Frequently Asked Questions About Kombucha

 until next week.
 Should I keep the scoby in the fridge or leave it out?

-A. We recommend you take it out of the packaging, put the culture along with the starter tea in a sealed glass container, and store it in a dark cool place 65-75 *(not your fridge or freezer.
-This can send your scoby into a dormant state)
+A. We recommend you take it out of the packaging, put the culture along with the starter tea in a sealed glass container, and restore it in a dark cool place .
+65-75 *

 Q. I’m on my third batch of kombucha tea and noticed that I had